Gods and Goddesses

 Phoebe: The Radiant Leucippides

 In Greek mythology, Phoebe was one of the Leucippides, a pair of sisters known for their beauty and divine lineage.
-Alongside her sister Hilaeira, Phoebe was worshipped in Sparta and played a significant role in local myths, particularly those involving the Dioscuri—Castor and Pollux.
+Alongside her sister Hilaeira, Phoebe was worshiped in Sparta and played a significant role in local myths, particularly those involving the Dioscuri—Castor and Pollux.

 Mythology and Origins